alexandrosk0/GorpoMergeAndEncode/README.md

 For HERO6 Black, & HERO7 (White, Silver, Black) or other formats use -mergeAll parameter See [GoPro Camera File Naming Convention](https://gopro.com/help/articles/question_answer/GoPro-Camera-File-Naming-Convention)

+This was made quick and dirty as way for me to learn more about powershell, it can be improved/simplified massively.
+Decided to make it open source, since others might find usage.